JanapamulaChanikya/Metadata_Extraction_from_documents/README.md

 - The Groq API is the core engine for extracting structured data from raw document text.
 - It uses domain-specific query logic to identify contractual parameters from unstructured text.
 - Designed to maximize recall and maintain reasonable precision across various document formats.
+- Open groq_api portal and create a api.
+- copy the created api.
+- place it in the environment in which your code is running

 ## How to Run